SecondThundeR/otaquiz/README.md

 ### Installation

-To start working with app sources, clone this repository and run
+To start working with sources, clone this repository and run

 ```shell
 pnpm i